Internship-Process-Automation-with-AI/backend/OCR_PROCESS_GUIDE.md

 - Logs errors for debugging

 ### Q: How fast is OCR processing?
-**A:** Processing speed depends on file type:
+**A:** Processing speed depends on file type and whether the PDF has embedded text:
 - Word documents: Very fast (1-3 seconds, no OCR needed)
+- Digital PDFs (with embedded text): Fast (1-5 seconds)
-- PDFs: Medium speed (5-15 seconds, depends on page count)
+- Scanned PDFs: Medium (4-12 seconds, optimized 150 DPI + parallel)
-- Images: Medium speed (3-10 seconds, direct OCR)
+- Images: Medium (3-10 seconds, direct OCR)

 ### Q: Can I process files through the API?
 **A:** Yes!
 The system provides OCR-specific endpoints: